On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: General Results on Approximation by Skellam

-Nevertheless, under appropriate conditions it seems reasonable to expect that an approximation by Skellam be useful.
-In the previous section, proof of our results quantifying the accuracy of such approximations under the stated conditions were derived, due to the assumption of independence, from manipulation of existing results for approximating sums by Poisson distributions.
+Recall the general form of our statistic of interest $D$ in (\ref{eq:subg.cnt.diff}), as the difference of two sums of binary random variables.
+Under appropriate conditions it seems reasonable to expect that the distribution of $D$ be well-approximated by a Skellam distribution.
+And for the simplest case, in which we are counting edges under independent noise, it is possible to show that this is in fact the case, through manipulation of existing results for approximating sums by Poisson distributions.
 Without independence, however, it is necessary to approach the problem directly, by explicitly using the Skellam distribution.
 In this section, we therefore provide the results of such an approach.
-This is a completely general treatment -- devoid of the motivating context of counting subgraphs -- and therefore of independent interest.
-In Section~\ref{sec:applications} we return to the problem of counting subgraphs under low-rate error and illustrate the use of the results presented here in this section through certain applications.
+This is a completely general treatment -- devoid of the motivating context of counting subgraphs -- and therefore also likely of some independent interest.
+In Section~\ref{sec:applications} we return to the problem of counting subgraphs under low-rate error and illustrate the use of the results presented here in this section through application to the case of counting edges.

-Our approach is through Stein's method.
+Our approach in this section is through Stein's method.
 This choice is reminiscent, naturally, of the Chen-Stein treatment for Poisson approximations.
-However, the task is technically more involved at several points, as it involves handling a Stein function that is defined through a second-order difference, rather than the first-order difference encountered in the Poisson problem.
+However, the task is technically more involved at several points, as it requires handling a Stein function that is defined through a second-order difference, rather than the first-order difference encountered in the Poisson problem.
 Moreover, the kernel of the Skellam distribution includes a modified Bessel function of the first kind, which emerges in ways necessitating a somewhat delicate treatment.